OSSOS/SurveySimulator/README.md

 ## Package Contents
-The SurveySimulator-2.0 release consists of a Driver program, subroutines that define trans-neptunian or other outer Solar System objects (either from a parametric model or a lookup table), data that describe the CFEPS, OSSOS, MA and some other survey characterizations, and a list of the real classified objects discovered during the CFEPS project (to be compared to the output of the Survey Simulator).
+The SurveySimulator-2.0 release consists of a Driver program, subroutines that define trans-neptunian or other outer Solar System objects (either from a parametric model, or a lookup table), data that describe the CFEPS, OSSOS, MA and some other survey characterizations, and a list of the real classified objects discovered during the CFEPS project (to be compared to the output of the Survey Simulator).